-Expected Outcomes for Global Studies: How this will be accomplished in the course: Students understand some of the political, economic, cultural, physical, social, and philosophical aspects of one or more of the world's nations, peoples and cultures outside the U.S. This course will study the following locations: England, France and French territories, Holy Roman Empire, Northern Africa, Rome and the Italian City-States, Iberia and Andalusia (that is, modern-day Spain and Portugal), Saudia Arabia, Scotland, and Yemen.
-Persecution requires that we study ideas from a wide variety of different standpoints, thus we will touch on politics, the economy, culture, society, the body, and philosophy at various points throughout the course.
-2. Students recognize the role of national and international diversity in shaping their own attitudes and values as global citizens.
-This course intends to juxtapose cultures against each other to emphasize diversity, but also to examine reactions to diversity, as well as imagined diversity.
+Expected Outcomes for Global Studies: How this will be accomplished in the course: 1.
+Students understand some of the Law intersects with politics, the economy, political, economic, cultural, physical, philosophy, culture, and society, so inevitably social, and philosophical aspects of all of these will come under scrutiny.
+The one or more of the world's nations, geographical span of this course includes: peoples and cultures outside the U.S. England, France and French territories, the Holy Roman Empire, Italian city-states, the Scandinavian world, Spanish Christian kingdoms, and Wales.
+2. Students recognize the role of national One of the goals of this course is to make and international diversity in shaping students aware of cultural practices that their own attitudes and values as influence the development of regional law global citizens. and how that has an impact on cultural personalities.
+In turn, they are asked to better understand the foundations of their own culture's values and ideals.